 Ready to cook

-Lettuce’s team is comprised of farmers, technologists, scientists, chefs, designers and operational experts.
+Lettuce’s team is comprised of chefs, urban farmers, technologists, chefs, designers and operational experts.
 Though we were founded in and are headquartered in beautiful Austin, Texas, Lettuce has a decentralized management structure and processes that enables it to sprout and grow networks in any part of the U.S.

 Lettuce in the News